ksylor/ohshitgit/README.md

 6. Then, translate the contents of each `tip` file.
 Make sure that you keep the markdown formatting in place so that the syntax highlighting on the client can correctly format the output.
 Code examples should use the same git commands, but you can translate the comments denoted by `#`.

-### Update some plumbing code to get your language displayed on the site correctly
+### IMPORTANT DON'T FORGET!
+Update some plumbing code to get your language displayed on the site correctly

 7. in the `_data` folder, open up `site.js` and add your new language to the list of languages on the site.
 For example, to add German to the site, use the local word for the language (e.g. not the english word German, but the German word Deutsch), the standard language code, and then a translation of the phrase "View in other languages" which will be used as an `aria-label` for the language picker when that language is selected.